 Overthinking is when you catch yourself can’t stop thinking of events of the past or worrying about what will be in the future.
 You also continually try to create plans and strategies to fix what you did and how to make everything perfect for what’s coming.
 Besides, you find fault in all your actions, and that’s making you tend to overthink.

-“Don’t get too deep, it leads to over thinking, and over thinking leads to problems that doesn’t even exist in the first place.”― Jayson Engay
+“Don’t get too deep, it leads to overthinking, and overthinking leads to problems that don’t even exist in the first place.” ― Jayson Engay

 Sounds familiar?
 Do you believe you are an overthinker?
 Are you obsessed with blaming yourself for everything that happens?
 Do you often feel guilty whenever you think about what you said or did?
 If your answer is yes, let me introduce you to seven strategies on how to stop yourself from overthinking.